smichalski17-dev/documentarian/my-website/docs/tutorials/developer-sdk-guide.md

 ## Resources

 - Refer to _Legal Documents & UX Boot Flows_ for resources and guidelines for legal standards, policies, and compliance requirements, including T2 legal documents, boot flow standards, and recommended UX boot flow diagrams.
 - Access to the documents should have been provided during your initial onboarding.
-If you do not have access, please contact your DNA rep.
+If you do not have access, please contact your Game rep.

 :::